Disability Support Service FAQ

 - IADT welcomes applications from all students with a disability.
 We strive to provide an inclusive education experience for all students.

 - Students are strongly advised to register as early in the academic year as possible, but are welcome to attend at any stage during their time in IADT.
 Early registration is advised in order to get the most benefit out of the supports on offer.
-In order to register, the student can make an appointment with a Disability Support Officer (see contact details).
+In order to register, the student can make an appointment with a Disability Officer (see contact details).

-- Students with disabilities can also avail of holistic, one-to-one low intensity academic, social, emotional and daily living skills interventions using a variety of psychological approaches.
+- Students with disabilities can avail of holistic, one-to-one low intensity academic, social, emotional and daily living skills interventions using a variety of psychological approaches.

-- The Disability Support Officer will make an application to the Higher Education Authority for the Fund for Students with a Disability on behalf of the student.
+The Disability Officer will make an application to the Higher Education Authority for the Fund for Students with a Disability on behalf of the student.
 This fund provides financial support for any accommodations that are implemented e.g. note-takers, assistive technology.

 Supports are provided for all students in IADT with a disability, such as: